 An iconic armchair, this Concorde lounge chair was designed in 1966 by Pierre Paulin for Artifort.
-The chair was originally designed for the waiting areas of the British-French supersonic aircraft Concorde.
+The chair was originally designed for the waiting areas of the British-French supersonic Concorde aircraft.
 A simple and sleek lounge chair on a heavy metal sled base.

-In the Netherlands, the lounge chair was nicknamed "the Dewey" (the Dewclaw), because of its shape, which resembles a duck's beak.
+In the Netherlands, the lounge chair was nicknamed ‘de Kwek’ (the Quack), due to its shape reminiscent of a duck's beak.

-These two examples have new interiors and have been (very neatly) reupholstered in a mottled blue/purple wool fabric.
-In good condition with minor signs of wear on the base.
-The armchairs are offered separately and are priced individually.
+These 2 units feature new internals and have been (very neatly) reupholstered in a mottled blue/purple wool fabric.
+In good condition with light signs of use on the base.
+The armchairs are offered separately and the price is per piece.
+Quantity: this item is unique and only 2 pieces in stock

 Year: 1960s

-Condition: Reupholstered with very minor signs of wear consistent with age
+Condition: newly upholstered with very light signs of use commensurate with age

 Specifications